dewi-alliance/hotspot-manufacturers/applications/Aitek_Light-Hotspot.md

 Upon approval, the first batch of delivery will be available in about 1 months.

 ## Previous shipments
 * Have you shipped anything in the past?
-No.
+Yes,our Helium Fullspots.
 * Which countries have you previously shipped regulatory FCC or CE approved products?
-Fully hotspot FCC certified, CE certification WIP
+  FCC and CE for Full Hotspots.

-* Which countries do you plan to ship to?
+## Which countries do you plan to ship to and get regulatory certifications for?

-* We plan to ship this model through our global distribute channels.
-It covers every country.
+* The radio certificates we are getting is FCC/CE/IC/Nemko/UKCA/WPC.

 ## Customer Support